agorakit/agorakit/readme.md

 - Fill your profile with portrait, bio, address (if you want)

 ### Notifications / emails
-- For each group, choose how often you want to be notified (every hour for the hardcore, everyday to keep your mailbox cool, every week or every month)
+- Choose how often you want to be notified per group (from hourly for the hardcore up to monthly to keep your mailbox cool)
-- Auto login to your account from "Reply" links inside the notification emails you receive (great time saving)
+- Auto-login from "Reply" links (great time saving)
-- Get instant notifications when someone mentions you (for urgent matters)
+- Instant notifications when someone mentions you (for urgent matters)

 ### Admin
 - Get stats on everything
-- Mass invite members using their email
+- Mass-invite new members via email
-- Mass add existing members to groups
+- Mass-add existing members to groups
-- Settings control panel (in progress)

 ### Architecture
-- Standard Laravel structured application.
-If you know Laravel, you can work with Agorakit easily
+- Standard Laravel application - anyone who knows Laravel can work with Agorakit easily
-- Simple structure, no single page app complexities
+- Simple hypermedia page loading, not single page app complexities
-- Bootstrap based UI
+- Bootstrap-based UI
-- Simple DB schema
-- Simple file storage scheme (per group, per file id)
+- Simple security model, database schema, & file storage scheme

 ### Privacy
-- Host it where you want
+- Your data is yours, host it where you want
-- Your data is yours
-- No leakage of emails
-- Geolocalization of users (on a voluntary basis) is randomized by ~100 meters
+- Geolocalization is opt-in and obscured by ~100 meters
 - Open source you can study and trust

 ## Security Vulnerabilities
 Security issues will be dealt with care and speed.
-Please drop a line to info (at) agorakit.org
+Please use the "Security" tab on GitHub or drop a line to info (at) agorakit.org

 ## Contact